MatCorr/Wikipedia_Music_Tree/README.md

 ### Code Folder

 * build_matrix_from_raw_data.py - The code that builds the dataset.
-I have yet to optimize it (some parallel processing would do it good), so it can be a bit slow since it involves a lot of text searches.
+I have yet to optimize it completely (though it has parallel processing), so it can be a bit slow since it involves a lot of text searches.
 Basically, it processes the downloaded XMLs by turning them into clean CSVs, and then uses those to build the final dataset.

 * build_graph_mentions_from_root.py - Code that reads the dataset and builds a CSV that can be fed into Gephi to generate graph visualizations of the links.
 It takes two parameters: the root_node and the depth.
 The root_node is the name of an artist and the depth determines how "far away" from that artist the code will go to build the CSV.
 If depth is 1, the CSV will include all links between the root_node artist and the artists mentioned in its Wikipedia article.
 If depth is 2, the CSV will include all links between the root_node, the artists mentioned in its Wikipedia article, and the artists mentioned in the articles of these other artists.
 And so forth.